abdelhalimresu/job-offers/README.md

 The deployment is done automatically to staging environment after pushing the code, you can check the deploy stage in `.gitlab-ci.yml` to see how the deployment is performed.

-The `helm` was used to deploy to kubernetes, Helm support many features such as rolling upgrades and rollbacks with all the changes being version controlled.
+The `helm` tool was used to deploy to kubernetes, Helm supports many features such as rolling upgrades and rollbacks with all the changes being version controlled.

 The deployments environments for the pipeline are:
 - staging: https://job-offers-api-staging.apps.abdelhalimresu.com/